Honey Oatmeal Bread

 So when I saw a Honey Wheat Oatmeal Bread on The Slow Roasted Italian blog, I immediately printed it off to try.
 The dough came together beautifully, smooth and elastic as Donna had described.

 It’s not quite as sweet and dense as my old favorite, but hubby and the kids gave it high praise.
 I will definitely bake it again.
-With a just a few tweaks, like a bit more honey, this oatmeal loaf.
+With a just a few tweaks, like a bit more honey, this oatmeal loaf is worth baking again and again.
 Thanks, Donna, for the inspiration!

-Melt butter and add it plus the honey to the bowl of a stand mixer.
+- Melt 4 tablespoons butter and add it plus the honey to the bowl of a stand mixer.
 Add warm water.
 You want the mixture to be about 110-120º.
 Sprinkle the yeast on top of the water honey mixture and mix to combine.
-Set aside for about 5-10 minutes, till yeast blooms.
+Set aside for about 5-10 minutes, until the yeast blooms.

-In a large mixing bowl combine the salt, 2 cups whole wheat flour and 1 cup of bread flour.
+- In a large mixing bowl combine the salt, 2 cups whole wheat flour, and 1 cup of bread flour.
 Using the dough hook, add the flour mixture to the yeast mixture and blend until all the liquid is absorbed.
-Increase the speed to medium and beat for 2 minutes, making sure to scrape sides with spatula.
+Increase the speed to medium and beat for 2 minutes, making sure to scrape the sides with a spatula.

-Punch the dough down and turn onto a floured surface.
-Cover with bowl and let rest for 15 minutes.
-Cut dough in half and shape into two loaves.
-Place each loaf in a greased 9 x 5 loaf pan, sprinkle tops with oats if desired, cover with plastic wrap, then a towel and let rise for about an hour.
+- Punch the dough down and turn it onto a floured surface.
+Cover with a bowl and let rest for 15 minutes.
+Cut the dough in half and shape into two loaves.
+Place each loaf in a greased 9 x 5 loaf pan, sprinkle tops with oats if desired, cover with plastic wrap, then a towel, and let rise for about an hour.

-Preheat oven to 350º and bake for 35-40 minutes.
-Bread should sound hollow when tapped or check for internal temperature of 190º.
-Remove bread from pans to cooling rack to cool completely.
+- Preheat oven to 350º and bake for 35-40 minutes.
+Bread should sound hollow when tapped or check for an internal temperature of 190º.
+Remove bread from the pans to a cooling rack to cool completely.